 Ranked by GDP per capita (current US$), Kyrgyzstan is the fifth-poorest country in Asia.
 About 32% of Kyrgyzstan's population lives below the poverty line.
 The largest causes of poverty in Kyrgyzstan are its dependence on agriculture and the gaps in knowledge and resources among its people.
 Kyrgyzstan also has few natural resources that are desirable to the rest of the world, and can only export cotton and tobacco.
 Additionally, many areas of Kyrgyzstan lack adequate banking and financial services, which prevents people from investing and hinders economic growth.

 Cambodia has very few human resources and widespread income inequality.
 Despite recent economic achievements, the country continues to struggle with poverty, and the government has done little to build the necessary infrastructure required to lift millions of its people out of impoverishment.

 About 26% of Myanmar's population lives in poverty, particularly in rural areas, where about 70% of the population lives.
 The main factors contributing to slow economic growth are poor government planning, internal unrest, the lack of foreign investment, a large trade deficit, and inadequate infrastructure and know-how to take advantage of the country's natural resources.

-Although Pakistan is very rich in natural resources, some 40% of its population lives in extreme poverty.
+Although Pakistan is very rich in natural resources, about 40% of its population lives in extreme poverty.
 Reasons for this dysfunction include governmental corruption and elitism, religious and secular conflict, and a lack of democratic ideals.
-The country also spends the largest part of its national expenditures on defense, spending only 2.6% of its total GDP on education.
+The country also spends the largest part of its national budget on defense, allocating only 2.6% of its total GDP to education.
 As a result, roughly half of Pakistan's people are uneducated.